All Episodes

 Type two is adult onset.

-That's that can sometimes you can catch it earlier to be controlled with diet and exercise, which it does help in diabetes, lowering blood sugar, not losing weight, but now type one's a different matter.
+Sometimes if you catch it early, it'll be controlled with diet and exercise, which it does help in diabetes, lowering blood sugar, not losing weight.

 And sometimes there's nothing you can do.